Josh McEachran: First team

-McEachran received his first exposure to the first team during the 2009–10 season, when he travelled with the squad to a League Cup fifth round match versus Blackburn Rovers in December 2009 and trained with the first team throughout the first half of 2010.
+McEachran received his first exposure to the first team during the 2009–10 season, when he travelled with the squad to a League Cup fifth round match versus Blackburn Rovers in December 2009, and he trained with the first team throughout the first half of 2010.
 McEachran was named in Chelsea's Champions League squad for the 2010–11 season and received his maiden call when he was named as a substitute for a group stage match versus MŠK Žilina on 15 September 2010.
 He made his senior debut when he replaced Yossi Benayoun after 79 minutes of the 4–1 victory.
-He became the first player to be born after the Champions League began on 25 November 1992 to take part in the competition.
+He became the first player born after the Champions League began on 25 November 1992 to take part in the competition.
 McEachran made his Premier League debut on 25 September in a 1–0 defeat to Manchester City, replacing Ramires after 81 minutes.
 He made his first Chelsea start in the return Champions League match against Žilina on 23 November and also started the Blues' dead rubber group stage match versus Marseille on 8 December, completing his first 90 minutes for the club.
-With manager Carlo Ancelotti preferring to utilise him in a deep midfield role, he went on to make 17 appearances in his debut season.
+With manager Carlo Ancelotti preferring to use him in a deep midfield role, he went on to make 17 appearances in his debut season.
 In recognition of his performances, McEachran was awarded the Chelsea Young Player of The Year award on 19 May 2011.
 McEachran's regular inclusion in the squad was viewed by pundits as a suggestion that the Chelsea administration recognised the importance of younger players in an otherwise ageing team.

 On 15 July 2011, McEachran signed a new five-year contract and scored his first senior goal for the club in the friendly 2011 Premier League Asia Trophy final versus Aston Villa two weeks later.
 McEachran made just five appearances during the 2011–12 season and was frozen out by new manager André Villas-Boas.
 From January 2012 onwards, he spent much of his subsequent Chelsea career away on loan and was not called into a squad before departing from Stamford Bridge on 10 July 2015.
 McEachran made 22 appearances and scored no goals during five seasons as a senior player at Chelsea.